osohq/oso/docs/understand/policies/auth-models/user_types.rst

 Note that if we already had classes in our application that represented customers and internal users, we could have simply decorated them with :py:func:`oso.polar_class`.

-We can now write a simple Polar policy over these Actor types:
+We can now write a simple policy over these Actor types:

 .. literalinclude:: /examples/user_types/user_policy.polar
     :caption: user_types.polar